markaggar/ha-entity-declutter/README.md

 # HA Entity Declutter

-A comprehensive Home Assistant helper analysis and cleanup system built with PyScript.
-This tool helps you identify and safely remove unused helpers, reducing clutter in your Home Assistant configuration.
+A comprehensive Home Assistant helper analysis system built with PyScript.
+This tool helps you identify unused helpers and provides detailed reports for manual cleanup via the Home Assistant dashboard.

 ## 🎯 Features